 HAVING YOUR PET EUTHANIZED FOR HEALTH OR AGE ISSUES

 If your pet is suffering from health- or age-related issues, we recommend you make an appointment with your veterinarian so that you may choose to be present at the time of euthanasia.
 However, because we realize the cost can be an obstacle for many pet owners, Lollypop Farm provides affordable, caring, compassionate euthanasia services performed by trained technicians.
 Cremation services are also offered.
-Learn more about this service.
+Learn more about the services we offer.

-- We accept all dogs, cats, rabbits and other small pets, reptiles and amphibians, and birds.
+- Lollypop Farm helps all dogs, cats, rabbits and other small pets, reptiles and amphibians, and birds.

-- Horses and other farm animals are accepted by appointment only (contact our Farm Manager by email).
+- Farm animals are accepted by appointment only (contact our Farm Manager by email).

 - We do not accept injured or abandoned wildlife.
 Please contact East Ridge Animal Hospital or other wildlife rehabilitators in the area for wildlife.

-NOTE: Leaving your pet at Lollypop Farm without having a staff person admit him to the shelter is considered abandonment.
-In New York State, this offense is a misdemeanor with a potential penalty of up to one year in jail and/or a fine of $1,000.
+NOTE: Leaving your pet at Lollypop Farm without a formal admissions process is considered abandonment.
+In New York State, this is a misdemeanor with a potential penalty of up to one year in jail and/or a fine of $1,000.